zeyuandong/TRGN-Capstone-2021Fall/README.md

   （II）I build Capstone's repository on Github and update my code.
 I will also generate Rmarkdown to clearly describe each step that is being done and what is observed.

-4. Oral/Presentation Portion：

-  I will use Slides to prepare for 30-40 minutes of presentation and answer Mentor and program director questions.

-5. Oral/Presentation Date Scheduled (Date/Time/Location/Venue).

-  I will advance to mentor and program director to make an appointment for the Presentation Date/Time/Location/Venue.